Counting the zeros of an elephant random walk: Uniform tail estimates for return times

 \subsection{Concentration estimates for the embedding}

-Recall from Lemma \ref{Lassalpha}(i) that for $k=0$, one has $T_{0,n}=T_n\sim A_n$.
+Recall that the sequence $(A_n)$ has been defined in \eqref{E:defA}, and from Lemma \ref{Lassalpha}(i) that for $k=0$, one has $T_{0,n}=T_n\sim A_n$.
 The purpose of this section is to establish the following uniform bound for the deviations.
 We use here the notation $\P$ for the law of the Brownian motion $B$, which obviously does not depend on $k$ (but of course the embedding $(T_{k,n})_{n\geq 0}$ does).

 \begin{proposition} For every $\varepsilon >0$, $r\geq 1$, and even number $k\geq 0$, one has: